 - See Section 2 for the Evacuation Warden Checklist. - Begin at the farthest reach of your area and assure that the occupants ahead of you have evacuated.
 Conduct a quick search as you go to make sure hazardous equipment is shut off, doors are closed and no one is left behind.
 If there is smoke in the hall, stay low, cover your mouth with a damp cloth or handkerchief, visualize where the exits are, stay close to and use the wall to guide you so you do not become confused.
 If there is no smoke, you may have trouble getting people to evacuate.
 Be strong, positive and insistent.
-Students and visitors who may not be familiar with this plan must be informed of the requirement to evacuate. - Direct occupants to the exits and tell them where to reassemble (see Appendix C).
-If you have helpers, station them in front of the elevator to make sure no one attempts to use it.
+Students and visitors who may not be familiar with this plan must be informed of the requirement to evacuate. - Direct occupants to the exits and tell them where to reassemble (see Appendix C). - At the Evacuation Assembly Point (EAP), conduct a headcount by using a checklist (see Appendix I) to account for all occupants in your area of responsibility.
+Immediately report to the Evacuation Director any missing persons on your list and their last known location.

-- Do not go to the roof unless it is the only way out; there is often too many obstructions for a helicopter rescue.
-If a stairway is full of smoke go to another stairway. - At the Evacuation Assembly Point (EAP), conduct a headcount by using a checklist (see Appendix I) to account for all occupants in your area of responsibility.
-Immediately report to the Evacuation Director any missing persons on your list and their last known location. - Do not allow the stairway doors and other exit doors to be blocked or wedged open.
+- Do not allow the stairway doors and other exit doors to be blocked or wedged open.
 Leaving stairway doors blocked or held open makes the stairwells dangerous and unusable. - Special attention needs to be given to any persons with disabilities, in particular those who are visitors and unfamiliar with the building.
-A process is necessary to insure they are notified and accounted for.
 See Appendix D for further details.